We bring together knowledge, cultures and stories to create content and experiences that inform and advocate.

 Right now we're focused on creating change in the education system and the justice system.
 We make resources for schools, run campaigns and support advocacy work.

 We work with a range of partners, collaborators and First Nations communities to develop new ways of celebrating and strengthening culture so it can be shared with future generations.

 Dreamy is a collection of sleep stories created by First Nations storytellers.
 These soothing tales will help people of all walks of life to quiet their minds, connect with our land, and drift off into dream.
 First Nations people are the original storytellers.

 Facing the Numbers explores the human stories behind the statistics of First Nations disadvantage in the criminal justice system.
 We are working with First Nations filmmakers to share the stories of individuals and families.
 Facing the Numbers is a systemic advocacy campaign and we are collaborating with First Nations justice organisations to drive meaningful action.
 Watch this space!

 The First Nations Bedtime Stories is a key project from Common Ground, designed to maintain and strengthen First Nations cultures.
 Each year we work with First Nations Elders and knowledge custodians to share non-secret Dreaming stories with the next generation of Australians through short films.

-Common Ground first launched with our website that brings together First Nations knowledge, cultures and stories.
-Here we provide articles, videos, audio interviews, educational resources and many other forms of content for learning.
-We have continued to evolve into a leading First Nations not-for-profit, with a variety of digital platforms, cultural storytelling projects and strategic partnerships.
+Common Ground first launched with a website bringing together First Nations knowledge, cultures and stories.
+We create content, educational resources and share stories.
+We have continued to evolve as a First Nations not-for-profit.
+We work on a range of digital platforms, cultural storytelling projects and strategic partnerships in different systems.